rollator3000/MS_omics/README.md

    - If a test observation misses a feature the RF has been trained with predictions are not possible
 -  **Imputation Approach:** Use the 'missForest' approach to impute the missing values and fit a RF on this fully observed data then
    - Impute the missing data in the TrainingSet with the missForest Approach
-   - For predicition on testset, remove all features from the (imputed) trainset that are not part of the testst
+   - For predicition on testset, remove all features from the (imputed) train-set that are not part of the test-set
-   - On this pruned (imputed) trainset fit a RF and generate predicitions for the testset then
+   - On this pruned (imputed) train-set fit a RF and generate predicitions for the testset then
 -  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
    - On each feature block of the data, fit a seperate RF *- one RF on the Physical properties, one RF on the Educational properties, ...*
    - For a prediction, each block-wise RF is asked for a predicition - only the RFs that were trained on a feature-block that is available for the test-set can return a predicition